minhaz725/Zoom-Automation/README.md

 * Right click to edit the run.bat and set the paths
   * First Path - "Path to where python is located"
   * Second Path - "Path to where the main.py is located"

+* Open zoom , take ss and crop the 'join' button .
+Then rename it with "JoinIMG.png" & replace in this folder (see the existing joinIMG file in this folder)

 * Make sure the `joinING.png` is located in the same folder as `main.py` and `run.bat`

 * Run the `run.bat` to run the batch file (Alternatively you can also run the `main.py` for the same result but `run.bat` is preferred)

-* Finally see the routine & enter Teacher Name(e.g. kms / adn) according to correct day (e.g. kms for mon/wed , alm for sun): mah
+* Finally see the routine then enter course no.(format.
+405/475) & day( format. sat/wed/sun)

+* Your zoom should run in bg, logged in.Plug in your pc and change the power option to "Never sleep".